What's It Like Having Crohn's Disease?

 Crohn's Disease is very exhausting.
 I never had my Crohn's break my spirit until around 22 even though horrible pain, stress, and tests was going on for ten years before that.
 But I was able to bounce back, and even though it still gets me down because our bodies will eventually stop recovering from all of the compensating, I still crack myself up too much to be sad all the time.
 Anyway, after pouring out very personal details about my IBD, I think I will wrap up here.

-In conclusion, Crohn's is an autoimmune disease that causes inflammation throughout the G.I. tract, which can spread to negatively effect other parts of the body.
+In conclusion, Crohn's is an autoimmune disease that causes inflammation throughout the G.I. tract, which can spread to negatively affect other parts of the body.
 There is no cure but an array of treatments for individuals who have varying degrees of the illness.
 I can't endorse this as medical advice since I've only ever been a patient, but I've learned a lot from having to experience it.

 If you are worried about having an autoimmune disorder like Crohn's and your doctor is not taking your pain seriously, request a Calprotectin Test.
 This tests infection markers (high white blood cells).
 And, if you are experiencing stomach pain, ask yourself if you are taking NSAIDS like ibuprofen.
 You are probably taking it for the stomach pain, but it more than likely caused it when you were originally using it for a small backache.
 I've already had two friends get tested for Crohn's but they were just over using NSAIDS - if you have an inflammatory disease, your doctor should have informed you of this already.